Ferlab-Ste-Justine/terracd/README.md

       auth:
         ssh_key_path: "<ssh key that has read access to the repo>"
         known_hosts_path: "<known host file containing the expect fingerprint of git server>"
+      gpg_public_keys_paths: <Optional list of armored keyrings to validate signature of latest commit>
 ```

 Example of config file: